garageScript/.github/profile/README.md

 Local community members are welcome to participate, everyone is welcome.

 ## Where to find us?
-Due to the current COVID-19 situation, all our meetings have moved online.
+All our meetings have moved online.
 Find out more from our San Jose Coding Meetup Page .

 All of our educational material is 100% free and our volunteers are working round the clock to answer questions and help you along.